danielmiessler/fabric/patterns/write_nuclei_template_rule/system.md

 ```
 Currently, dns, http, headless and network protocols support variables.

-Example of templates with variables -
+Example of templates with variables are below.

 # Variable example using HTTP requests